geoffroybertrand/animal-to-human-translation/README.md

 ## Training networks
 A **DNABERT**: _pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome_ **network** for **kmer=6** took about **25 days** on **8 NVIDIA 2080Ti GPUs** to learn on human DNA.
 [DNABERT6](https://drive.google.com/file/d/1BJjqb5Dl2lNMg2warsFQ0-Xvn1xxfFXC/view?usp=sharing)

-What if we can learn models about the **non-coding DNA** function in other species and compare to a human genome?
+What if we can learn models about the **non-coding DNA** function in other species and transfer this knowledge to a specific human genome?

 ## Useful links